 I recalled, in my paralysis, how we had noticed the previous morning that the back corners of all the temples and structures we’d been in smelled of urine.
 We asked the guide why that was.

 “People piss in there,” he told us.
-“They sneak into the park at night, think they’ll have some spiritual experience sleeping in the temples, think they’re big men sleeping out in the jungle.
+“They sneak into the park at night, think they’ll have some spiritual experience sleeping in the temples, think they’re big brave men sleeping out in the jungle.
 The howler monkeys come through and they’re too scared to go outside to piss.”

 Indications are that Tikal, once a sprawling suburban home to as many as 100,000 Maya, dissolved gradually, that the Maya rather quietly disappeared, slinking off into the jungle to hide from famine or civil war, that they collapsed under their own weight.
 By the time the Spanish arrived in the Petén in 1523, Tikal was long abandoned and the Maya were a scattered and tattered handful, many of the traditions of the Classic period already lost.

-The Spanish Conquest of their territory was a long and involved process taking well over 100 years to complete.
+The Spanish Conquest of their territory was a lengthy process taking well over 100 years to complete.
 The lords of Tikal were long dead, and the Maya had no single leader such as the Inca of Peru.
 Instead they lived in numerous independent states, some of which fiercely resisted foreign domination.
 Also, the land had no gold or silver except for small amounts acquired by trade, so many early Spanish conquistadors were attracted instead to central Mexico or Peru, which seemed to offer quicker, easier and more fabulous riches.

 Few historical events have been as dramatic or cruel as the conquest of Peru.
 In less than a decade, the splendid Andean world was firmly in the grip of the Spaniards, its glories stripped and its people virtually enslaved.
 Motivated by intense greed and unfettered from the restraints of compassion, the Spaniards were repeatedly able to trick their way into the confidence of the Inca rulers and nobility, only to betray them.
 Again and again, the Incas forgave the ruthlessness of their foes and fell more tragic victims each time.